Kent1mrqs/WiFEncryptionSimulation/Cryptography/WEP/README.md

 ## Device Authentication

 1. A device tries to connect to a router.
-2. The router sends a unique challenge (e.g., random data).
+2. The router sends a unique challenge (random data).
 3. The device encrypts the challenge using the password (shared WEP key).
 4. The encrypted challenge is sent back to the router.
 5. The router encrypts the challenge on its side and compares the results.